Sanjay Seth (Uttar Pradesh politician)

-Sanjay Seth is an Indian politician from UP, not to be confused with the Ranchi politician of the same name.
-He was elected to the Rajya Sabha, the upper house of the Parliament of India from Uttar Pradesh as a member of the Samajwadi Party in 2016.
 He has served as the Co-Vice President of the Uttar Pradesh Olympic Association (Affiliated to the Indian Olympic Association), as vice-president of the Uttar Pradesh Badminton Association (Affiliated to Badminton Association of India) and as President of the Confederation of Real Estate Developers' Association of India (CREDAI), Uttar Pradesh region.
 Seth joined Bharatiya Janta Party on 10 August 2019.